 Model Selection Strategy

 You are mid-feature, the agent just produced a solid implementation plan, and now you need it to write the actual code.
 Do you stick with the default model or switch?
-You have heard Opus 4.6 is “the best” but it is also the most expensive.
-Sonnet 4.5 is cheaper but you are not sure if it can handle the complexity.
+You have heard Opus 4.7 is “the best” but it is also the most expensive.
+Sonnet 4.6 is cheaper but you are not sure if it can handle the complexity.
 Gemini 3 Pro has a massive context window but you have never tried it.
-Meanwhile, the model picker in Cursor shows eight options and zero guidance.
+Composer 2 is the Cursor 3.0 default in Auto mode.
+Meanwhile, the model picker shows nine options and zero guidance.
 This article gives you the decision framework so model selection becomes a two-second choice, not a five-minute debate.

 What You’ll Walk Away With